CharlieChenyuZhang/chenyuzhang.com/src/components/ProjectRelief/README-RELIEF-PRD.md

 ### newUserId

-newUserId is stored in localStorage
+newUserId is stored in sessionStorage

+userStorage vs. sessionStorage